openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Draw polygon
 """"""""""""

-You can use a custom AOI defined by a drawn shape.
-This shape will be converted into a :code:`ee.FeatureCollection` on the fly.
+You can use a custom AOI defined by a drawn shape, which will be converted into a :code:`ee.FeatureCollection` on the fly.
 Select :guilabel:`Draw a polygon` to use this method.

 The pointer on the map will be converted into a :icon:`fa-solid fa-plus`.
 Click successively on the map to draw a polygon.